SkygearIO/skygear-doc/content/server/configuring.md

-This section covers how to configure skygear.
-While configuration is not required to get Skygear up and running, you should configure it for production deployment.
+This section covers how to configure the Skygear Server.

+Configuration is not mandatory to get Skygear up and running, you should configure it for production deployment.

 ## How to configure Skygear?